FedFDP: Fairness-Aware Federated Learning with Differential Privacy: Experiments

+\textbf{Communication Overhead Analysis.} Table \ref{tab:comm_overhead} presents a detailed comparison of the communication complexity per round for FedFDP and other state-of-the-art baselines.
+While methods like SCAFFOLD introduce control variates to mitigate client drift, they double the communication payload to $\mathcal{O}(2d)$, which can be prohibitive in bandwidth-constrained wireless networks.
+In contrast, FedFDP maintains a communication complexity of $\mathcal{O}(d)$, aligning with efficient baselines such as FedAvg and FedDyn .
+Although FedFDP incorporates a fairness-aware mechanism and differential privacy, the additional transmission overhead is restricted to a negligible scalar value (representing the fairness loss), similar to the approach in q-FFL and ALI-DPFL.
+This demonstrates that FedFDP achieves robust privacy and fairness without compromising communication efficiency.

-For all datasets, we adopted a widely used heterogeneous settings~\cite{TaoLin2020Ensemble,li2021model} to 10 clients which controlled by a Dirichlet distribution denoted as $\mathrm{Dir}(\beta)$, and the default value of $\beta=0.1$~\cite{TaoLin2020Ensemble,WangJ2020FedNova}.
+\textbf{Tasks setting.} By presenting the comparative experimental results of \premethod and \method with multiple baseline methods on three datasets: MNIST \cite{Yann1998MNIST}, FashionMNIST \cite{xiao2017fashionMNIST}, and CIFAR10 \cite{AlexKrizhevsky2009LearningML}, we adopted a widely used heterogeneous settings~\cite{TaoLin2020Ensemble,li2021model} to 10 clients which controlled by a Dirichlet distribution denoted as $\mathrm{Dir}(\beta)$, and the default value of $\beta=0.1$~\cite{TaoLin2020Ensemble,WangJ2020FedNova}.
 We use a 4-layer CNN architecture \cite{mcmahan2017communication} which consists of two convolutional layers and two fully connected layers as model architecture.

+\textbf{Implementation environment.} We implement our experiment using PyTorch-1.8 and run all experiments on a server with one Intel i9 13900ks CPU (24 cores), 64GB of memory, and one NVIDIA 4090 GPU, running on Windows 10.

 \textbf{Hyperparameters}.
 For \premethod and its baseline algorithms, we set learning rate $\eta=0.1$.
-For \method and its baseline algorithms, we set the $\eta=1.0$, the batch sample ratio $q=0.05$, clipping bound for gradient $C=0.1$, the noise multipliers for gradient $\sigma=2.0$, the privacy budget $\epsilon=3.52$ and the $\delta=1e-5$.
+For \method and its baseline algorithms, we set the $\eta=1.0$, the batch sample ratio $q=0.05$, clipping bound for gradient $C=0.1$, the noise multipliers for gradient $\sigma=2.0$, the privacy budget $\epsilon=3.52$ and the $\delta=1.0 \times 10^{-5}$.
 In particular, for the loss values in the \method algorithm that additionally require differential privacy processing, we set the clipping bound for loss $C_{l}=2.5$ and the noise multipliers for loss $\sigma_{l}=5.0$.